Heavy water: Effect on animals

 Experiments with mice, rats, and dogs have shown that a degree of 25% deuteration prevents gametes or zygotes from developing, causing (sometimes irreversible) sterility.
 High concentrations of heavy water (90%) rapidly kill fish, tadpoles, flatworms, and Drosophila.
 Mice raised from birth with 30% heavy water have 25% deuteration in body fluid and 10% in brains.
 They are normal except for sterility.
 Deuteration during pregnancy induces fetal abnormality.
 Higher deuteration in body fluid causes death.
 Mammals (for example, rats) given heavy water to drink die after a week, at a time when their body water approaches about 50% deuteration.
 The mode of death appears to be the same as that in cytotoxic poisoning (such as chemotherapy) or in acute radiation syndrome (though deuterium is not radioactive), and is caused by deuterium's action in generally inhibiting cell division.
 It is more toxic to malignant cells than normal cells, but the concentrations needed are too high for regular use.
 As may occur in chemotherapy, deuterium-poisoned mammals die of a failure of bone marrow (producing bleeding and infections) and of intestinal-barrier functions (producing diarrhea and loss of fluids).

 Despite the problems of plants and animals in living with too much deuterium, prokaryotic organisms such as bacteria, which do not have the mitotic problems induced by deuterium, may be grown and propagated in fully deuterated conditions, resulting in replacement of all hydrogen atoms in the bacterial proteins and DNA with the deuterium isotope.
 This leads to a process of bootstrapping.
 With prokaryotes producing fully deuterated glucose, fully deuterated Escherichia coli and Torula were raised, and they could produce even more complex fully deuterated chemicals.
 Molds like Aspergillus could not replicate under fully deuterated conditions.

 In higher organisms, full replacement with heavy isotopes can be accomplished with other non-radioactive heavy isotopes (such as carbon-13, nitrogen-15, and oxygen-18), but this cannot be done for deuterium.
 This is a consequence of the ratio of nuclear masses between the isotopes of hydrogen, which is much greater than for any other element.

 Deuterium oxide is used to enhance boron neutron capture therapy, but this effect does not rely on the biological or chemical effects of deuterium, but instead on deuterium's ability to moderate (slow) neutrons without capturing them.
 2021 experimental evidence indicates that systemic administration of deuterium oxide (30% drinking water supplementation) suppresses tumor growth in a standard mouse model of human melanoma, an effect attributed to selective induction of cellular stress signaling and gene expression in tumor cells.
+In 1983, a comparative study showed that a degree of 30% deuteration on mice could lower the mortality of the deuterated group compared to the control group after a whole-body gamma irradiation.